mariasfiraiala/scs-work/unikraft-scs/README.md

 [    0.015243] CRIT: [libkvmplat] <traps_arm64.c @  172> 	 x28 ~ x29: 0x0000000000000000 0x0000000047ffff40

 ```

+After debugging using `gdb` (see how [here](https://gist.github.com/mariasfiraiala/34a7b5b41c4e5515c7f0ad8a2c220ef9)), I came to the conclusion that the problem arises from `unikraft/plat/kvm/arm/exceptions.S`.

+For some reason, one of the trap functions makes use of the `x18` register, even though it should be reserved for scs work only.

+Workaround: come up with a destructor.
+(TODO)

 (**Not so**) Fun fact: When called without the additions to ukboot, the constructor placed in `main.c` is completely ignored, however, when present in `ukboot` the constructor is called twice!
 Once for the bootstrapping process and once for the `main.c` instance.